-For more information, please see "Utilities" on page 54.
+For more information, please see "Privilege Management for Mac Utilities" on page 54.

-To configure policies for macOS, see "Privilege Management for Mac Policy" on page 22.
+To configure policies for macOS, please see "Privilege Management for Mac Policy" on page 22.

-Policy Summary Screen
+Access the Policy Summary Screen from the Policy Catalog

 To access the Policy Summary Screen, click a Privilege Management for Mac policy from the Policy Catalog home page in ePO Server 5.9 or select Edit in ePO Server 5.10.